What is Speaking Well In Public?

 What training methods do you use?

-I draw upon a wide range of methods, both demonstrating and teaching traditional presentation skills, facilitation techniques, discussions, practical exercises, digital video and audio recording and role-play.
+I draw upon a wide range of methods including presentation skills, facilitation techniques, discussions, practical exercises, digital video and audio recording and role-play.

 Where does the training take place?